crcn/tandem-old/packages/front-end/README.md

 ideas around importing other design files like Sketch

 * **stronger source data type, don't use tree node structure**

+OPTIMIZATION:

+generate checksum for synthetic nodes and use those for tree diffing.

 HIGH IMPACT: